-Reel Folklore is a Media Lab producing films + artwork that speak to the inevitable intersections of storytelling, culture, and urbanism.
-The Lab intentionally uses fictional media to proactively conserve our heritage and help us dream + build up new, more inclusive realities.
+Reel Folklore is a Media Production Lab that speak to the inevitable intersections of storytelling, culture, and urbanism through film, photography, and art.
+The Lab intentionally uses fictional media to proactively conserve our heritage and help us build new, more inclusive realities.

 FILM + ZINE